 At every step before and after the worker’s arrival, every intervener and every worker must follow the health recommendations, as well as the social distancing measures that have been put in place by the public health authorities.

-Detailed information on the existing measures or to be implemented for the arrival of foreign workers can be found in the Protocol (PDF 344 Kb).
+Detailed information on the existing measures or to be implemented for the arrival of foreign workers can be found in the Reminders (PDF 353 Kb) document.

-The employer is responsible for transporting workers to their place of isolation.
-Details of the measures to be applied are specified in the Protocol (PDF 344 Kb).
+The employer is responsible for transporting workers to their place of quarantine.
+Links to information about the measures to be taken are located in the reminders (PDF 353 Kb) document.

-The person responsible for the workers must call the COVID-19 line if they are unsure about the health of any of their workers during pick-up and transportation.
+The person responsible for the temporary foreign workers must call the COVID-19 phone line or 811 if they are unsure about the health of any of their workers during pick-up and transportation.

 Mandatory registrations and insurance

-- Mandatory registration with the Commission des normes, de l’équité, de la santé et de la sécurité du travail (CNESST).
+- Mandatory declaration of employment with the Commission des normes, de l’équité, de la santé et de la sécurité du travail (CNESST).

 - Registration with the Régie de l’assurance maladie du Québec (RAMQ).
-Photos and signatures already in their file may be reused.
-Otherwise, their card will be printed without a photo.
-These streamlined procedures can be done through the mail and are already known to employers.
+Photos and signatures already on file may be reused.
+Otherwise, cards will be printed without a photo.
+These streamlined procedures can be completed through the mail and are already known to employers.

-- SAWP workers who are waiting to be hospitalized following their COVID-19 screening must present their letter of confirmation of eligibility to receive free care.
+- For Seasonal Agricultural Worker Program workers who are waiting to be hospitalized following their COVID-19 testing must present their letter of confirmation of eligibility and will receive free care.

-One of the conditions attached to the federal exemption to hire temporary foreign workers is a 14-day self-isolation.
-Workers must not work during their 14-day self-isolation period.
+A 14-day quarantine is one of the conditions attached to the federal exemption allowing employers to hire temporary foreign workers.
+Workers must not work during this period.
 This is a necessary measure despite the significant constraints and inconveniences this causes for employers.